stuartcrobinson/meilisearch/sis_guide.md

         *   Verify a `202 Accepted` response with valid `TaskInfo`.
         *   Wait for the task to complete (`Succeeded`).
         *   Verify the new index (`target_index_uid`) exists and contains the expected data/settings.
-    *   **Error Tests**: Test invalid payloads, non-existent source snapshots, target index already existing, invalid snapshot paths (security), etc., verifying appropriate error responses (e.g., 400, 404, 409).
+    *   **Error Tests**: Test invalid payloads (400), non-existent source snapshots (404), target index already existing (409), invalid snapshot paths/filenames (400), etc., verifying appropriate HTTP status codes and error messages.
 *   **Step Completion Check**: Add the `cargo test` command here to run only the tests implemented for this step.

 ## E. Error Handling Guide